School District Annual Report, Goals, and Performance Standards

 Pursuant to Act 141 of the Pennsylvania School Code enacted in 2012, school boards are required to disclose the objectives and performance standards for the Superintendent on their district website.
 The Superintendent is ultimately responsible for ensuring the goals of the district are satisfactorily planned and achieved.
 School districts are also required to post on their website whether or not the performance standards were met by the Superintendent.

-Additionally, below is a link for a one-page summary of the district's Comprehensive Plan.
+Additionally, please click here to view a one-page summary of the district's Comprehensive Plan.

 The Fleetwood Area Board of School Directors and the Superintendent mutually agreed upon goals and performance standards for the 2021-22 school year which support the learning and growth of all students and staff.

-The Board of School Directors each year evaluates the Superintendent each year.
+The Board of School Directors evaluates the Superintendent each year.
 The Performance Standards used to evaluate the Superintendent are listed below and are based on the Pennsylvania School Board Association’s Evaluation tool.

 Student Growth and Achievement: Superintendent uses multiple data sources to assess student success and growth as appropriate, specific to needs within the District and as determined annually in collaboration with the Board of School Directors.
 Annual or other District performance objectives are articulated and clearly achieved under the direction of the Superintendent relative to achievement and growth on POE-required assessments including, but not limited to, PSSA, PVAAS, Keystone Exam and other locally determined measures.